This article is part of a larger series on Real Estate Lead Generation and Marketing.

 Example 1: Corcoran

-This is an example of a home search landing page targeted to generate leads from buyers and renters.
-The headline is simple and encourages the site visitor to find a home with the help of Corcoran.
+Corcoran is an example of a home search landing page targeted to generate leads from buyers and renters.
+The headline “Make yourself at home” is simple, encouraging site visitors to find a home with the help of Corcoran.
 The page has rotating pictures showing different types of homes, all of which are clear and eye-catching.

 Example 2: LuxRE Keller Williams